Mike Turner

-Turner is known for his hawkish national security stances.
+He is a member of the moderate Republican Governance Group.

 Early life, education, and career

 Turner was born in 1960 in Dayton, Ohio, to Vivian and Ray Turner.
 His mother was a teacher for Huber Heights City Schools and his father worked as a member of IUE Local 801 for 42 years after serving in the military.
 Turner was raised in East Dayton and has one sister.
 He is a non-denominational Protestant.

 Turner graduated from Belmont High School in 1978 and received his Bachelor of Arts in political science from the Ohio Northern University in 1982, a Juris Doctor from Case Western Reserve University in 1985, a Master of Business Administration from the University of Dayton in 1992, and a Doctor of Liberal Studies in urban economic development from Georgetown University in 2022.
 He practiced law with local firms and businesses in the Dayton area before entering politics.
 He also practiced law during the brief time between his service as mayor of Dayton and as a member of Congress.